 - What is the incentive for "Building Foundation" funding recipients that build capacity as a result of funding?

-- What does it mean for a mission diocese to "graduate" from mission status?
+- What does it mean for an Extension diocese to "graduate" from this status?

 - Does Catholic Extension have a maximum funding limit for a "Building Facilities" request?